Carroll College is meant to be a beacon to the Church in the Northwest.

 - For life.
 Just as your education didn’t begin at Carroll, neither will it end here.
 Our faculty will challenge you to learn more than facts and figures, skills and information.
 You’ll learn to ask questions—important, meaningful life questions—of yourself and others.
 You’ll experience the thrill of discovering new knowledge and the humility of knowing there will always be more to learn.

 Yes, we will celebrate your academic achievements.
 We will take pride in your successes after Carroll.
 Because we’ll know that you will never stop questioning, striving, growing.
-That your Carroll adventure is not for school, but for life.
+That your Carroll adventure: Non scholae sed vitae.
+Not for school, but for life.

 Our Diocesan Tradition